The Seaweed Market

 There continues to be research conducted on the health giving properties of seaweed, and in particular the potential for red seaweed to act as a treatment for cancer.

-As long ago as the 1960’s DuPont has been a pioneer in making seaweed harvesting as efficient and sustainable as possible.
 Not just environmentally, but socio-economically, too.
 True sustainability is only possible when everyone in the supply chain is happy: from the farmers harvesting the seaweed, to the companies that make it into a product.

 Around the world, every seaweed supply is unique.
 Recognising this DowDupont adapts how it’s harvested, and how often under the principle of biology-based management.
 This, combined with making sure they work inclusively throughout the value chain, is how they endeavour to make their approach sustainable.